Aydan-moon/News_Headlines_NER/Readme.md

 - Fine-tune hyperparameters and consider using data augmentation for better generalization.

 ### **Contact**
-For any questions, reach out at aydanrzyv@gmail.com.
+Feel free to reach out for questions or collaboration:
+📧 aydanrzyv@gmail.com